Lionhead rabbit: Mane types

 Typically, the mane is thick, woolly and soft with evident "crimping".
 Depending on the number of genes a Lionhead gets from each parent, it can have a double mane (two mane genes) or a single mane (one mane gene).
 A double mane Lionhead will have a noticeable V form around their skirt/flanks, while a single mane will look like a common rabbit directly after birth.
 Past then, many factors contribute to how much mane each individual actually ends up having including chewing on the mane by themselves or others and matts.

 Single maned

+Two single maned Lionheads showing different breed influences, namely Dutch rabbit on the left, and Netherlands Dwarf rabbit on the right.

 Single mane Lionhead rabbits only have one copy of the mane gene.
 These Lionheads typically do not hold a mane for their entire lifetime, if it develops at all.
 They have a mane that can be around its head, ears, chin and sometimes on the chest and rump.
 The mane may be wispy and thin and may disappear on some rabbits altogether as they mature.

 Single maned Lionheads are usually the product of a Purebred Double mane Lionhead being bred to a rabbit of another breed in order to strengthen a particular characteristic, or to introduce a particular color into the Lionhead breed.
 Kits born without a copy of the mane gene are called "no maned."